benc-uk/pikube/dashboard.md

 ## 2. Create account

-Create a service account called `admin-user` with cluster-admin role
+Create a service account called `admin-user` with cluster-admin role (beware this means it has total control of the cluster)

 ```sh
 kubectl apply -f - <<EOF